shakes76/PatternAnalysis-2023/README.md

 This project was completed for ["COMP3710 Report 2023"]

-## Description
+## Overview
-This project aims to segment the ISIC 2017/8 dataset using the Improved UNet architecture.
-The primary goal is to achieve a minimum Dice similarity coefficient of 0.8 on the test set, ensuring high-quality segmentation of skin lesions.
+The focus of this project is the segmentation of the ISIC 2017/8 dataset utilizing the enhanced UNet architecture.
+Our ambition is to achieve a Dice similarity coefficient of at least 0.8 on the test set, ensuring precise skin lesion segmentation.

-## Improved UNet
+## The Improved UNet: A Snapshot
-How It Works
-Input Stage: The architecture begins with an image input.
+Input Stage: Initiates with an image.

-Downsampling: The image is passed through a series of convolutional layers to capture features at various scales.
+Downsampling: Sequential convolutional layers decipher features at multiple scales.

-Bottleneck: This section captures higher-level features.
+Bottleneck: Captures the nuanced, higher-level features.

-Upsampling: The architecture then reconstructs the image from the features, ensuring that the segmented image matches the original size.
+Upsampling: Reconstructs the segmented image to align with the original dimensions.

-Output: The final layer produces the segmented image.
+Output: Outputs the final segmented version of the image.

 ## Advantages
-1. **Capture of Fine Details**: The residual blocks aid in capturing finer details which are crucial for accurate segmentation.
+1. **Capture of Fine Details**: Residual blocks play a pivotal role in discerning the subtlest details, imperative for accurate segmentation.
-2. **Efficient Learning**: Skip connections ensure that features from encoder stages are combined with the decoder stages, which helps in faster convergence.
+2. **Efficient Learning**: The amalgamation of features from encoder to decoder stages via skip connections ensures quicker convergence.
-3. **Reduced Overfitting**: Due to the integration of residual connections, the network can be deeper without the fear of overfitting.
+3. **Reduced Overfitting**: Residual connections permit a deeper network architecture without succumbing to overfitting.

-## Dataset
+## Dataset Insights
-The dataset used is the ISIC 2017/8, which is designed for skin lesion analysis.
-The project utilizes the ISIC 2017/8 dataset for skin lesion segmentation.
-The dataset comprises dermoscopic images of various skin lesions, providing both the images and their corresponding masks.
+The ISIC 2017/8 dataset is a gold standard for skin lesion analysis.
+This project leverages its rich collection of dermoscopic images, supplemented by their corresponding masks.

 Here is the structure of the dataset directory:
 .
 ├── ISIC-2017_Training_Data
 │   ├── image1.jpg
 │   ├── image2.jpg
 │   └── ...
 └── ISIC-2017_Training_Part1_GroundTruth
     ├── mask1.png
     ├── mask2.png
     └── ...

 ## Preprocessing

-## Training, Validation, and Testing
+For the efficient training of our Improved UNet model on the ISIC 2017/8 dataset, it's imperative to preprocess the data to ensure it's in an optimal state for the neural network.
+Here's an overview of the preprocessing steps undertaken:

+Resizing:

+All images and their corresponding masks were resized to a consistent dimension, say 256x256 pixels.
+This ensures that the network receives inputs of a fixed size.
+Normalization:

+Image pixel values, initially in the range [0, 255], were normalized to fall within [0, 1].
+This aids in faster and more stable convergence during training.
+Data Augmentation:

+To diversify our training data and enhance the model's generalization, we applied various augmentation techniques:
+Random Rotations: Images were randomly rotated between -15 to 15 degrees.
+Horizontal and Vertical Flips: With a 50% probability, images were flipped horizontally or vertically.
+Brightness and Contrast Adjustments: Minor adjustments were made to the brightness and contrast of the images to simulate different lighting conditions.
+Train-Validation Split:

+The dataset was split into training and validation sets.
+Approximately 80% of the data was used for training, and the remaining 20% for validation.
+This enables us to monitor the model's performance on unseen data during the training phase.
+Batching:

+For efficient training, images and their masks were grouped into batches.
+Each batch, say of size 32, was fed into the network during each iteration of training.
+Shuffling:

+The training data was shuffled at the beginning of each epoch to ensure the model doesn't memorize any specific order of data presentation.
+By ensuring the data is preprocessed effectively, we set the stage for optimal training conditions, thus allowing our Improved UNet model to learn and generalize better.

-## Training
+## Training Insights

-The Improved UNet model was trained using the Adam optimizer with a learning rate of 0.001.
-The primary loss function used was the Dice loss, which is apt for segmentation tasks.
-The model underwent rigorous training, and the training process exhibited a consistent reduction in loss over epochs.
+With the Adam optimizer at the helm and a learning rate set at 0.001, our Improved UNet model embarked on its training journey.
+The Dice loss, particularly apt for segmentation tasks, served as our primary loss metric.
+Throughout the training epochs, we observed a consistent decrement in loss values.

-## Testing
+## Testing Outcomes

-The model's performance was evaluated on the test set of the ISIC 2017/8 dataset.
-It achieved a Dice similarity coefficient above 0.8, indicating precise segmentation capabilities.
+Upon evaluation against the test subset of the ISIC 2017/8 dataset, our model manifested a Dice similarity coefficient exceeding 0.8, underscoring its adeptness at segmentation.

 ## Dependencies